Sunset Photography Tips to Capture Amazing Images

 golden hour light at Moab along the Colorado River

-The soft light at sunset is casting a warm glow on the sandstone rocks at Moab, Utah.
-And look at how the reflection in the Colorado River provides impact and interest.
+The soft light at sunset is casting a warm glow on the sandstone rocks and the reflection in the river provides impact and interest.

 Use the Weather to Your Advantage